P7h/StormTopRetweets/README.md

 ----------

 ## Introduction
-This repository contains an application which is built to demonstrate as an example of Storm distributed framework by counting the most retweeted tweets in real-time.
+This repository contains an application for demonstrating Storm distributed framework by counting the most retweeted tweets in real-time.

-[Storm](http://storm-project.net) is a free and open source distributed realtime computation system, developed at BackType by Nathan Marz and team.
+[Storm](http://storm-project.net) is a free and open source distributed real-time computation system, developed at BackType by Nathan Marz and team.
 It has been open sourced by Twitter [post BackType acquisition] in August, 2011.<br>
-This application has been developed and tested with Storm v0.8.2 on CentOS.
+This application has been developed and tested with Storm v0.8.2 on CentOS and Windows 7.
 Application may or may not work with earlier or later versions than Storm v0.8.2.<br>

 This application has been tested in:<br>